coolcornucopia/python-turtle-country-flags/README.md

 Draw many country flags with the great Python Turtle.
 Have fun!

-## :warning: If you are learning Python, do your homework before copy them from here :smile:
+## If you are learning Python...
-If you are learning Python, please do not simply copy/paste the source code from here because you will not really learn programming :-(...
-Instead, try first to do your **programming homeworks & challenges** then come back to have a look to what I propose here... and the most important: Have fun programming the Python Turtle :smile:.
+If you are learning Python, please **do not simply copy/paste the source code from here because you will not really learn programming** :-(...
+Instead, try first to do your **programming homeworks & challenges** then come back to have a look to what I propose here... and the most important: **Have fun programming the Python Turtle :smile:**.

 ## Screenshots
 ![China flag](screenshots/flag_China.png?raw=true "flag_China")